onqtam/headjack/src/organizing_information.md

 - less emotionally manipulative language & framing such as the [Russel conjugation](https://en.wikipedia.org/wiki/Emotive_conjugation)
 - less need to think of the right words - reducing friction in expression

+Russel conjugation - horse dewormer vs ivermectin

+How much context and nuance has been lost in translation?

+We need not only fact checking but also frame checking - around language

+We have reached “X destroys Y” in headlines through virality A/B testing - what if we could add a negative weight to such content?

 unlike text, structured data is easily aggregatable for the purpose of visualization through graphs & charts which makes it easily comprehensible

 Let's take 2 sides of a debate around vaccines - Brett Weinstein & Scott Adams.
 It is impossible for someone to quickly see where they've been on the debate throughout time without pouring hundreds of hours sifting through old tweets & watching endless podcasts & episodes.
 Their opinions could have been codified with structured data & logged as time-series so that we can compare, chart & plot the evolution of their views.
 Structured data should be incentivized.